|Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 |Packaging||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|

 |Safety||Every product meets or exceeds U.S. and European standards for safety.
 For ages 3 and up.|

 All about Mitochondria

-FACTS: Mitochondria is the powerhouse of the cell, combining oxygen with food to generate energy for cells to move, divide and live.
+FACTS: Mitochondria, the powerhouse of the cell, combine oxygen with food to generate energy for cells to move, divide and live.
 These organelles power the cells in animals, plants, fungi and other eukaryotic lifeforms.
 Mitochondria can be spherical, ovoid, branching, and even shape-changing!
 Some cells have only one mitochondria, but most have many.
 Cells with a lot of metabolic activity, such as liver cells, can have thousands.

 Mitochondria have smooth outer membranes and folded inner membranes with tubular projections called cristae.
 They are filled with water and protein.
 Mitochondria also contain DNA and ribosomes packed with RNA.
 Mitochondrial DNA, or mtDNA, accounts for a tiny portion of our body’s total DNA, but it is notably distinct from DNA in the nucleus.
 Unlike nuclear DNA, which comes from both parents, mitochondrial DNA is passed to you from your mother only.
 Since this unique part of your genome comes from her egg cell, it can be used to establish maternal family ties.